open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x-SNAPSHOT/deployment/ingestion/openmetadata.md

-1. **If you do not have an Airflow service** up and running on your platform, we provide a custom [Docker](https://hub.docker.com/r/openmetadata/ingestion) image, which already contains the OpenMetadata ingestion packages and custom [Airflow APIs](https://github.com/open-metadata/openmetadata-airflow-apis) to deploy Workflows from the UI as well.
-This is the simplest approach.
+1. **If you do not have an Airflow service** up and running on your platform, we provide a custom [Docker](https://hub.docker.com/r/openmetadata/ingestion) image, which already contains the OpenMetadata ingestion packages and custom [Airflow APIs](https://github.com/open-metadata/openmetadata-airflow-apis) to deploy Workflows from the UI as well. **This is the simplest approach**.
 2. If you already have Airflow up and running and want to use it for the metadata ingestion, you will need to install the ingestion modules to the host.
 You can find more information on how to do this in the Custom Airflow Installation section.